 MD2B Connect Physician ID # 56

-Where will this rotation take place: This outpatient rotation will take place in Chicago, Illinois.
+Where will this rotation take place: This combined inpatient and outpatient hands-on rotation will take place in Chicago, Illinois.

 Hours: Monday to Friday 7:30 AM to 6 PM